denisura/dribbble-ipts/README.md

 Have a look at the [Nx Console extensions](https://nx.dev/nx-console).
 It provides autocomplete support, a UI for exploring and running tasks & generators, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.

-## Ready to deploy?

-Just run `nx build demoapp` to build the application.
-The build artifacts will be stored in the `dist/` directory, ready to be deployed.

 ## Set up CI!

 Nx comes with local caching already built-in (check your `nx.json`).
 On CI you might want to go a step further.